 The most common symptom is a rash or sores that can look like pimples or blisters.
 These may be all over the body or just in certain parts, such as the face, hands or feet, as well as on or inside the mouth, genitals or anus.
 The rash and sores can be extremely itchy and painful, and sores in the anus or urethra can make it hard to go to the bathroom.
 Some people also have flu-like symptoms, such as sore throat, fever, swollen lymph nodes, headache and tiredness.

-Complications can include inflammation of the lining of the rectum (proctitis), or sores that could result in scarring of the eye, mouth, anus or urethra.
+Complications can include inflammation of the lining of the rectum (proctitis), or sores that could result in scarring of the eye, mouth, anus, urethra or other body part.

-We do not know if MPV causes long-term health problems.
+We do not know if mpox causes long-term health problems.

 For more information on care, treatment and the precautions you should take to keep yourself and others safe, visit What to Do When Sick.